ivanightingale/stable-set-rounding/stable set experiments.md

+Note: all data are on complements of the graphs

 ## MANN-a9
 | \|V\| | \|E\|  |  θ  |  α  |   round_valfun   |  tabu_valfun  |
 | ----- | ------ | --- | --- |   ----     |  ---- |